neondatabase/website/content/docs/connect/connect-pgcli.md

 ## Connect to Neon

-The easiest way to connect to Neon using the `pgcli` client is with a connection string.
-You can obtain a connection string from the **Connection Details** widget on the **Neon Dashboard**.
+The easiest way to connect to Neon using the `pgcli` client is with a connection string, which you can obtain  from the **Connection Details** widget on the **Neon Dashboard**.
 Select a branch, a role, and the database you want to connect to.
 A connection string is constructed for you.

 ![Connection details widget](/docs/connect/connection_details.png)

-From your terminal or command prompt, run the `psql` client with the connection string copied from the Neon **Dashboard**.
+From your terminal or command prompt, run the `pgcli` client with the connection string.
 Your command will look something like this:

 <CodeBlock shouldWrap>